Question: Is Kitty Devore Rescue Network an actual rescue group?

 Any foster cat that is in their care must be isolated for a minimum of 10 days to ensure the safety of other animals in the household.
 During this time, there will be additional paperwork to submit to our Foster Coordinator.
 We also encourage any vetting needed to be done during this time.
 This includes vaccines if needed, spay/neuter if needed and testing for FeLV/FIV if a cat is over the age of 4 months old.
 If under the age of 4 months, we either ask that testing be put off until they are of age to generate an accurate test reading or, if there is already an adopter waiting for the kitten, to have it done with the understanding that the test results may not be 100% accurate.

-The foster has the option of paying up front for veterinary expenses and being reimbursed or going to a vet that accepts third party payment where an administrator can call to make payment while the foster guardian and cat are there.
+The foster has the option of paying upfront for veterinary expenses and being reimbursed or going to a vet that accepts third-party payment where an administrator can call to make payment while the foster guardian and cat are there.
 The former is our preference but we understand it’s not always feasible.
 We reimburse usually within a week of receiving a reimbursement form and accompanying invoices for our records.

-Once cleared for adoption, kitties in our foster care program are featured on our website as well as our Adoptables Facebook page, Petfinder, Adopt-A-Pet and a few other online adoption forums.
+Once cleared for adoption, kitties in our foster care program are featured on our website as well as our Adoptables Facebook page, Petfinder, Adopt-A-Pet, and a few other online adoption forums.
 We create individual printable flyers for each of our adoptable foster kitties as well.
 We have two store venues where KD foster cats can attend weekend adoption events.
 Cats can also stay in-store at these locations.

 Once an adopter is found, the foster does have a voice in the approval of the adopter.
 We feel they know their KD foster kitty best and can intuitively sense who would be a good match.
-Ultimately, final approval of the adoption is that of one of the two KD administrators.
+Ultimately, the final approval of the adoption is that of one of the two KD administrators.

 Question: Where can I make a donation?